extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

 ---
-title: audio-file-io
+title: Reading & writing audio files in Extempore
 ---

-# Reading & writing audio files in Extempore {#reading-writing-audio-files-in-extempore}

-Extempore’s `libsndfile` bindings[^1] provide functionality for both reading and writing audio files.
-Here’s a short example of how to both read and write audio files.
+Extempore's `libsndfile` bindings[^1] provide functionality for both reading and writing audio files.
+Here's a short example of how to both read and write audio files.

 First, load up the required libraries and create an audio file closure with `audiofile_c`

 ~~~~ sourceCode
 (sys:load "libs/external/sndfile.xtm")